 When we look at the real estate investing industry, PATLive is most often used as a message-taking service.
-It’s important to remember that the person answering your phone knows nothing about your business.
-They’re just a hired hand who can answer with a friendly voice and ask whatever questions you want them to.
+It's important to remember that the person answering your phone knows nothing about your business.
+They're just a hired hand who can answer with a friendly voice and ask whatever questions you want.

-It’s not their job to negotiate deals, act as your sales rep, make decisions, or talk about anything outside of the basic script that you provide.
+It's not their job to negotiate deals, act as your sales rep, make decisions, or talk about anything outside the basic script you provide.

 The people who answer your phone will answer your phone and have an American accent (a big plus), and they'll be reasonably good at taking down the details and delivering the messages to you, but don't expect much beyond that.

 Best Practices for an Answering Service

 Because this is just a message-taking service, you may want to consider keeping your script short and to the point.
 The goal is to find out, as quickly as possible, whether the caller wants to do business with you.
 Have your assistant begin with the most important disqualifying questions, so you can find this out ASAP.

 If the caller isn't the right fit, get them off the phone fast (because you'll get charged by the minute).